aidenplabs/preflight-guard-action/HOW_TO_TRY.md

-# How To Use Preflight Guard!
+# How To Try Preflight Guard

-!
 This guide shows the easiest way to try Preflight Guard in your own GitHub repository.

-!
-You do not need to fork or clone the Preflight Guard repo.
+You do not need to fork or clone the Preflight Guard repository.

-!
 You only need to add one GitHub Actions workflow file in your own repository.

 <br>